 People living at the bottom of the socio-economic pyramid (BoP) in developing countries often have limited or no access to basic services such as healthcare, education, clean energy, water, and sanitation.
 This results in poorer health, lower incomes, and reduced economic and social prosperity for those underserved by existing systems.
 As demand for quality, affordable, and appropriate BoP basic services continues to grow, impact investors play an increasingly important role in providing capital and market solutions to fill the gap in provision.

-Supported by a grant from the United Kingdom’s Department for International Development (DFID), the Track aims to enhance the performance and impact of investments in BoP basic services by:
+Supported by a grant from the United Kingdom’s Department for International Development (DFID), the Track aimed to enhance the performance and impact of investments in BoP basic services by:

-The BoP Basic Services Track offers Investors’ Council and Network members a range of activities, including webinars, roundtables, and special projects.
+The BoP Basic Services Track offered GIIN members a range of activities to participate in, including webinars, roundtables, and special projects.

-The BoP Basic Services Track focuses on South Asia and sub-Saharan Africa, but will also incorporate perspectives from other developing regions to enrich dialogues and contribute to cross-regional learning.
-In addition, several key themes relevant to impact investors will drive the Track’s activities, including:
+The BoP Basic Services Track focused on South Asia and sub-Saharan Africa, but also incorporated perspectives from other developing regions to enrich dialogues and contribute to cross-regional learning.
+In addition, several key themes relevant to impact investors drove the Track’s activities, including:

-An Advisory Committee composed of eight representatives from Investors’ Council members with experience and expertise investing in BoP basic services provides guidance and leadership over the Track.
-Advisory Committee member organizations include:
+An Advisory Committee composed of eight representatives from GIIN Investors’ Council members with experience and expertise investing in BoP basic services provided guidance and leadership over the Track.
+Advisory Committee member organizations included:

-Acumen, Bill & Melinda Gates Foundation, CDC Group PLC, Inter-American Development Bank Group, Lok Capital, Omidyar Network, and responsibAbility Investments AG
+Acumen, Bill & Melinda Gates Foundation, CDC Group PLC, Inter-American Development Bank Group, Lok Capital, Omidyar Network, and responsAbility Investments AG

 The GIIN recognizes the crucial role basic services play in developing the impact investing field, and encourages all to engage in the current programmatic workstreams: